 The shift to programmatic tactics means a few things for marketers and the industry as a whole.
-In essence, it has validated and delivered against the need for data- driven, and accountable ROI-based media delivery.
-Additionally, it has enabled an efficient method for publishers to monetize core inventory.
+Essentially, marketers have gained data-driven, ROI-based media delivery capabilities that align with their campaign strategies.
+Additionally, successful programmatic campaigns across all types of programmatic advertising are an efficient method for publishers to monetize core inventory.

-That said, some advertisers have struggled with premium inventory falling outside of the standard programmatic categories and are still being required to fulfill unique and exclusive campaign needs.
+That said, some advertisers have struggled with premium inventory falling outside of the standard programmatic categories, although this is becoming less of a challenge.
+Still, brands with unique and exclusive campaign needs may have to look beyond programmatic advertising models.

-Regardless, the entire programmatic category is seeing increased spending across the board due to its predictive yield and ROI for marketers and publishers alike, not to mention easy insertion processes and lower barriers to entry for most advertisers.
+Because of its predictive yield, the entire programmatic category is seeing increased spending across the board.
+The strong ROI for marketers and publishers alike is impossible to ignore, not to mention easy insertion processes and lower barriers to entry for advertisers of all sizes.
+In a nutshell, the future of programmatic advertising promises brands access to sophisticated technology that will improve ad performance, maximize ad budgets, and drive revenue.